Angxers2/Unihub/README.md

 - More Neat Looking
 - Switched To Lucide Icons Instead Of Emojis

+**V2.0** **5**
+- Added Diffrent Measurment Units (ESP and Target Tab)
+- Added Join Date Options In Target Tab
+- Added New Watch Activity Feature In Target Tab (Tracks If Specified User Has Left,Rejoined,Respawned,Died And Notifies)

 ## Bugs
 - Jump Power Does Not Work On Respawn (Re-Execute Script In Misc Tab)